Google Cloud external TCP/UDP Network Load Balancing (after this referred to as Network Load Balancing) is a regional, non-proxied load balancer.

 Load distribution algorithm

 NONE.
-Google Cloud Load Balancing picks an instance based on a hash of the source IP
+Cloud Load Balancing picks an instance based on a hash of the

-and port, destination IP and port, and protocol.
-This means that incoming TCP
+source IP and port, destination IP and port, and protocol.
+This means that

-connections are spread across instances and each new connection may go to a
+incoming TCP connections are spread across instances, and each new connection may

 instance until the connection is closed.
 Established connections are not taken

-Regardless of the session affinity setting, all packets for a connection are directed to the chosen instance until the connection is closed and have no impact on load balancing decisions for new incoming connections.
-This can result in imbalance between backends if long-lived TCP connections are in use.
+Regardless of the session affinity setting, all packets for a connection are directed to the chosen instance until the connection is closed.
+An existing connection has no impact on load balancing decisions for new incoming connections.
+This can result in an imbalance among backends if long-lived TCP connections are in use.

-A Target Pool resource defines a group of instances that should receive incoming traffic from forwarding rules.
-When a forwarding rule directs traffic to a target pool, Google Cloud Load Balancing picks an instance from these target pools based on a hash of the source IP and port and the destination IP and port.
+A target pool resource defines a group of instances that should receive incoming traffic from forwarding rules.
+When a forwarding rule directs traffic to a target pool, Cloud Load Balancing picks an instance from these target pools based on a hash of the source IP and port and the destination IP and port.
 For more information about how traffic is distributed to instances, see the Load distribution algorithm section in this topic.

 Target pools can only be used with forwarding rules that handle TCP and UDP traffic.
 For all other protocols, you must create a target instance.
 You must create a target pool before you can use it with a forwarding rule.
 Each project can have up to 50 target pools.

-If you intend for your target pool to contain a single virtual machine instance, you should consider using the Protocol Forwarding feature instead.
+If you intend for your target pool to contain a single VM instance, you should consider using the protocol forwarding feature instead.

-Forwarding rules work in conjunction with target pools and target instances to support load balancing and protocol forwarding features.
-To use load balancing and protocol forwarding, you must create a forwarding rule that directs traffic to specific target pools (for load balancing) or target instances (for protocol forwarding).
-It is not possible to use either of these features without a forwarding rule.
+Forwarding rules work in conjunction with target pools to support load balancing.
+To use load balancing, you must create a forwarding rule that directs traffic to specific target pools.
+It is not possible to load balance your traffic without a forwarding rule.

-Forwarding Rule resources live in the Forwarding Rules collection.
-Each forwarding rule matches a particular IP address, protocol, and optionally, port range to a single target pool or target instance.
-When traffic is sent to an external IP address that is served by a forwarding rule, the forwarding rule directs that traffic to the corresponding target pool or target instances.
-You can create up to 50 forwarding rule objects per project.
+Each forwarding rule matches a particular IP address, protocol, and optionally, port range to a single target pool.
+When traffic is sent to an external IP address that is served by a forwarding rule, the forwarding rule directs that traffic to the corresponding target pool.

-If you are load balancing UDP packets that are likely to be fragmented before arriving at your Google Cloud Platform (GCP) Virtual Private Cloud (VPC) network, see Load balancing and fragmented UDP packets.
+If you are load balancing UDP packets that are likely to be fragmented before arriving at your Google Cloud VPC network, see Load balancing and fragmented UDP packets.

 Health checks ensure that Compute Engine forwards new connections only to instances that are up and ready to receive them.
-Compute Engine sends health check requests to each instance at the specified frequency; once an instance exceeds its allowed number of health check failures, it is no longer considered an eligible instance for receiving new traffic.
-Existing connections will not be actively terminated which allows instances to shut down gracefully and to close TCP connections.
+Compute Engine sends health check requests to each instance at the specified frequency.
+After an instance exceeds its allowed number of health check failures, it is no longer considered an eligible instance for receiving new traffic.
+Existing connections are not actively terminated, which allows instances to shut down gracefully and close TCP connections.

 The health checker continues to query unhealthy instances, and returns an

-instance to the pool when the specified number of successful checks is met.
+instance to the pool when the specified number of successful checks occur.
 If

 all instances are marked as

-Network Load Balancing relies on legacy HTTP Health checks for determining instance health.
-Even if your service does not use HTTP, you'll need to at least run a basic web server on each instance that the health check system can query.
+Network Load Balancing relies on legacy HTTP health checks to determine instance health.
+Even if your service does not use HTTP, you must run a basic web server on each instance that the health check system can query.

 Network Load Balancing is a pass-through load balancer, which means that your firewall rules must allow traffic from the client source IP addresses.
-If your service is open to the Internet, then it is easiest to allow traffic from all IP ranges.
-If you want to restrict access so that only certain source IPs are allowed, you may set up firewall rules to enforce that restriction, but you must allow access from the health check IP ranges.
+If your service is open to the internet, it is easiest to allow traffic from all IP ranges.
+If you want to restrict access so that only certain source IP addresses are allowed, you can set up firewall rules to enforce that restriction, but you must allow access from the health check IP ranges.

 sessionAffinity parameter in